Top 3 Best Air Quality Detectors (for your Home)

 What Is the Best Carbon Monoxide Detector for the Home?

-In some cities and states, it is actually required by law to have a CO detector within your home.
+In some cities and states, it is actually required by law to have a carbon monoxide detector within your home, and sometimes, several are required to fulfill local and state code.

 In addition to a regular CO detector, we highly recommend the Forensics Detectors low level carbon monoxide detector.

-Low level carbon monoxide detectors are superior compared to a standard CO meter purchased from Home Depot.
-A low level CO detector is able to alarm home occupants much faster and at lower carbon monoxide levels.
+Low level carbon monoxide detectors offer another level of protection beyond a standard CO meter purchased from Home Depot (UL2034 type).
+A low level CO detector is typically able to alarm home occupants much faster and at lower carbon monoxide levels.

 For example, the FORENSICS low level CO detector triggers an audible alarm when CO is detected > 25 ppm, whereas the standard CO detector alarms at 70 ppm.